Running Metrics

 What Is VO2 Max?
 (And What Is a Good VO2 Max for Runners?)

-What Is VO2 Max?
 VO2 max refers to the maximum amount of oxygen your body can use during intense exercise.
 It’s one of the most widely used metrics to measure aerobic fitness and endurance.
-But despite how often it’s mentioned, many runners don’t fully understand what it actually means —…
+But despite how often it’s mentioned, many runners don’t fully understand what it actually means — or how much it…

 Continue reading →